The Role of Kidney Biopsies in Diagnosis and Treatment Planning

 10/09/2025

-Imagine your kidneys, two small but powerful organs, working silently around the clock to filter your blood and keep your body in balance.
+Imagine your kidneys, two small yet powerful organs, working silently around the clock to filter your blood and maintain your body’s balance.
 But what happens when something goes wrong?
 Kidney disease often develops with no obvious symptoms, and standard lab results or urine tests can’t always reveal what’s causing your kidney problem.
 That’s where a kidney biopsy becomes a vital tool.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), chronic kidney disease (CKD) affects over 37 million adults in the U.S., many of whom are unaware of their condition.
-A kidney biopsy may be the only way to diagnose certain types of kidney disease and create an effective treatment plan.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), chronic kidney disease (CKD) affects over 35 million [NR1] [NR2] adults in the U.S., many of whom are unaware of their condition.
+In a subgroup of patients with CKD, a kidney biopsy may be the only way to diagnose certain types of kidney diseases and create an effective treatment plan.

 What is a Kidney Biopsy?